 Colon Cancer Screening Doctors NYC | Top Colon Cancer Screening Gastroenterologists NYC

 Nearly 150,000 new cases of colorectal cancer occur every year in the United States alone.
 More than 50,000 people per year die from the disease.
 After lung cancer, cancer of the rectum or colon (colon cancer) is the most common type of cancer in the USA, and it is at least 80% preventable.
 Both men and women are affected, almost equally.
-Dr. Shawn Khodadian, a best in class NYC gastroenterologist who commonly screens for colon cancers states that the key to survival is prevention or treatment at an early stage.
+Our doctors, best in class NYC gastroenterologists who commonly screens for colon cancers states that the key to survival is prevention or treatment at an early stage.

 While the death rate has been steadily dropping, according to the American Cancer Society, about five percent of the population will develop colorectal cancer.

 Experts believe that increased awareness and colon cancer screening could save about 30,000 lives each year.
 That’s because preventative colon cancer screening can detect colorectal (colon or rectal) cancer even before you show any symptoms.
 The American Society for Gastrointestinal Endoscopy encourages everyone over 50 — or anyone with a family history of the disease or early polyps — to take the preventative test for colorectal cancer.
 African Americans should begin screen at 45 years of age.

 A colonoscopy is an effective screening examination.
 Usually performed on an outpatient basis, the procedure typically takes less than 45 minutes, although you’ll be at the doctor’s office for a couple hours for prep and recovery.
 With a sedative, it’s completely painless.

 You are urged to schedule a colonoscopy with a gastroenterologst if you are 50 years old or older, have family members who’ve been diagnosed with colorectal cancer (high risk groups and ethnic background may have different ages to begin screening and different intervals for follow up), or are among those in the risk group or have experienced any of the following symptoms and others causes as identified by your gastroenterologist:

 - Blood in your stool (bright red to black)